ggrg/docs/PerformanceAndLatencyMetricsAndScenarios.md

 - Setup JMeter with test scripts as required.
 For this exercise, scripts used are from the [test-scripts repo](https://github.com/mojaloop/test-scripts).
 - Additional setup required is detailed here: [KUBERNETES.md](https://github.com/mojaloop/central-ledger/blob/develop-baseline/KUBERNETES.md).
 - Review the Transfers process: [TransferGuide](https://github.com/mojaloop/central-ledger/blob/develop-baseline/TransferGuide.md).
-- The baseline performance for the **'Prepare step'** with postgres database and pre-PI1 code-base was established at **202** transactions (TPS) per second.
+- The baseline performance for the **'Prepare step'** with postgres database and pre-PI 1 code-base was established at **202** transactions (TPS) per second.
 Point of note here is that this system was not scalable and as can be seen in the charts below, the comparison is provided for the scenario with only one central-ledger component as that is the only applicable case for the base code.

 ## Target Metrics
 - **Response time** (Latency): This is one of the most important metric that greatly impacts user experience.
 Response time is the total time it takes after the client sends a request till it gets a response.
 For PI-1, only the 'Prepare' part of the transfer is calibrated and the Latency or Response time for this indicates the time taken for the 'Prepare step' to be processed.